 Notes: Each IND780 in the cluster must be running software version 5.1 or above, in order to enable remote console viewing.
-Using a terminal with a monochrome display to remotely view a color display terminal will result in the screen objects being displayed at a reduced resolution.

-Only one remote viewer connection can be-established between each pair of IND780 terminals at one time.
-(I.e., it is not possible for multiple terminals to view the same remote terminal simultaneously.)
+Only one remote viewer connection can be-established between each pair of IND780 terminals at one time. (l.e., it is not possible for multiple terminals to view the same remote terminal simultaneously.)
 This is true only of remote viewing, and not of remote access to PLC interfaces, etc.